 The entrance to Dunbar Cave is 58 degrees year-round which was a popular attraction during the summer months.
 After the Civil War, the first resort was built in the area surrounding Dunbar Cave.
 By the 1930s, the cave became a hotspot for local bands and other entertainment.
 In 1948, country music legend Roy Acuff bought the property and staged his Saturday Night Radio Dance Broadcast from the site.
 The cave’s popularity declined in the 1950s when indoor air-conditioning became common in households.
 In 1973, Governor Winfield Dunn purchased the property and designated it a state natural area.

 The day-use park is a local favorite for walks along the peaceful trails and views of tranquil Swan Lake.
 Since it is only 15-acres in size, boating and swimming are not permitted.
 The lake is fed by the cold, clear stream that flows from the mouth of Dunbar Cave.
 A variety of interpretive programs are available year-round.
-Due to the outbreak of White Nose Bat Syndrome, cave tours are suspended indefinitely in order to prevent the spread of this deadly fungus that afflicts hibernating bats.
+There are no cave tours at this time due to extremely muddy and slippery conditions in the cave.
 All park trails, with varying degrees of difficulty, begin and end at the visitor center.